Batman Forever: Plot

 In Gotham City, Batman defuses a hostage situation orchestrated by the criminal Two-Face, formerly district attorney Harvey Dent, who escapes.
-Flashbacks reveal that Dent, once one of Batman's biggest supporters, was horribly disfigurement with acid by mobster Sal Maroni, the trauma of the incident causing Dent to develop a split personality, make decisions based on the flip of a coin, and swear vengeance against Batman for failing to prevent the incident.
+Flashbacks reveal that Dent, once one of Batman's biggest supporters, was horribly disfigured with acid on one side of his face by mobster Sal Maroni.
+The trauma of the incident caused Dent to develop a split personality, make decisions based on the flip of a coin, and swear vengeance against Batman for failing to prevent the incident.

 Edward Nygma, an eccentric and egotistical researcher at Wayne Enterprises, approaches his employer, Bruce Wayne, to present an invention that can beam television signals directly into the brain, demanding immediate approval directly from Bruce.
 Bruce rejects the device as he is concerned that the technology could manipulate minds.
 After killing his abusive supervisor and staging it as a suicide, Nygma resigns and plots revenge against Bruce, sending him riddles.
 Criminal psychologist Chase Meridian diagnoses Nygma as psychotic.

 Bruce attends a circus with Chase.
 Two-Face hijacks the event and threatens to detonate a bomb unless Batman reveals his identity.
-Dick Grayson, the youngest member of the Flying Graysons family of acrobats, prevent the bomb from killing anyone by throwing it into a river with the help of his family, but Two-Face kills all of them except Dick in the process.
+Dick Grayson, the youngest member of the Flying Graysons family of acrobats, prevents the bomb from killing anyone by throwing it into a river with the help of his family; however, Two-Face kills all of them except Dick in the process.
 Bruce invites the now-orphaned Dick to live at Wayne Manor as his ward, where he later discovers that Bruce is Batman.
 Seeking to avenge the death of his family, Dick demands to join Batman in crime-fighting, hoping to kill Two-Face, but Bruce declines in order to help Dick move on instead, as he is considering retirement.